hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

-When used as a sink, in order to be able to write out any type of data items, the requirements are: KDS stream name, key function (specifies how to compute the partition key from an input item), and the value function (specifies how to compute the data blob from an input item;
+When used as a sink, in order to be able to write out any type of data items, the requirements are: KDS stream name, key function (specifies how to compute the partition key from an input item), and the value function (specifies how to compute the data blob from an input item - the serialization).
-practically serialization).

 ```java
 FunctionEx<Log, String> keyFn = l -> l.service();